 Most sellers have a personal attachment to their home, which means the process of selling is a highly emotional one.
 More than likely, they’d like to know that their home will be taken care of by the subsequent owners.

 Consider writing a letter to the sellers to help paint a picture of who you are as a buyer and what you plan to do with the home.
 These letters help to tug at the heartstrings of sellers and give you a leg up to people who might be interested in a quick flip.

 Commonly, contingencies attached to purchase agreements will allow buyers to back out or change an offer if the inspection comes up with significant problems.
 If you’re feeling confident about the home’s condition, you could always forgo the contingency to help make your offer look more attractive.

-After inspection, if repairs need to be made around the home, you can ask for a credit rather than having the seller make the repairs before the final sale.
+After inspection, if repairs or rental upgrades need to be made around the home, you can ask for a credit rather than having the seller make the repairs before the final sale.
 Repair credits are attractive to sellers because it helps speed up the deal.

-If you’re tight on cash up front, you might struggle to develop the funds necessary to cover your closing costs.
+If you’re tight on cash upfront, you might struggle to develop the funds necessary to cover your closing costs.
 To help save on these costs, you can ask for seller concessions to avoid lowering your offer price.
-Seller concessions will have the seller pay for closing costs, and the additional expenses are added towards your mortgage.
+Seller concessions will have the seller pay for closing costs, and the additional expenses are added to your mortgage.

 A home inspection will help with determining the overall condition of the house, including its major systems.
 A licensed inspector should come out and look at these significant aspects of the home: